FLUX-SE/all_docs/en_US/spat_revolution_doc/8_Artificial_Reverberation_8_Artificial_Reverberation.md

 **Reverb Density**

-Internally, spatial variations are computed using a kind of 2D-network of reverbs, and this setting toggles between an 8x8 (standard) or 16x16 size (high).
+Internally, spatial variations are computed using a kind of 2D-network of reverb, and this setting toggles between an 8x8 (standard) or 16x16 size (high).
 The choice of which sounds best is left up to you, as this depends on the source material at hand, although it must be emphasised that the high density setting consumes a little more CPU and that the colour of the reverb can be altered by this setting, particularly at some extreme parameter setting combinations.

 **Size**